-The Dante discussion group will meet the last Thursday of every month from 6:00 to 7:30 p.m. in the Seminar Room, unless otherwise specified.
+The Boccaccio discussion group will meet the last Thursday of every month from 6:00 to 7:30 p.m. in the Seminar Room, unless otherwise specified.

 Participants must sign up in advance for the year.
 There is an annual fee of $100.
-Interested members should contact the group’s administrator to be placed on the email list: email@example.com
+To be placed on the email list, interested members should contact the group’s administrator at firstname.lastname@example.org

 Note that during the Covid-19 outbreak our meetings are held through a virtual platform.

 - Oct.
 28

 - No November meeting

 - Dec.
 2 (N.B. this is the first Thursday)

 - Regularly-scheduled December meeting cancelled